15 BEST NERF GUNS IN 2019 [REVIEW AND BUYING GUIDE]

 - Spring-action mechanism, trigger lock, and tactical rail

-This particular gun can be single-fire or slam-fire.
-This cool gun has digital camo on it and two tactical rails located on the top of the blaster, plus a clip point on the handle so you can use a strap or another accessory to carry it around.
+This particular nerf blaster can be single-fire or slam-fire.
+This cool nerf gun has digital camo on it and two tactical rails located on the top of the blaster, plus a clip point on the handle so you can use a strap or another accessory to carry it around.

 The Rampage is a side-loading system, and this can be a little uncomfortable if using a clip holding 18 darts.
 This can also be a bit of a challenge to remove for some users and can block the view for right-handed shooters.
 On the other hand, you can make use of the drum as a shield for incoming darts.